Colorado Alliance of Research Libraries: Purpose

 Prospector also provides a faster and more convenient mechanism for interlibrary loans from member libraries, which can be ordered by patrons directly from the catalog.

-CARL and UnCover
+UnCover

-CARL started as a character-based access system to resources, in particular catalogs of participating libraries as they were being computerized, available via dialup long before the advent of World Wide Web.
-The CARL system eventually included a subset of Dialog.
-The flagship CARL product was UnCover, an article index database.
+CARL started as a character-based access system to resources, particularly catalogs of participating libraries as they were being computerized, available via dial-up internet long before the advent of World Wide Web.
+The Alliance system eventually included a subset of Dialog.
+The flagship Alliance product was UnCover, an article index database.
 UnCover provides free article search and access to the article text for a fee.

-CARL was spun off in 1988 into a for-profit company, later owned by Knight-Ridder and then Dialog before becoming briefly Uncover, Inc. In 2000, UnCover was acquired by Ingenta and is now accessible as a part of Ingentaconnect.
+The product was spun off in 1988 into a for-profit company, later owned by Knight Ridder and then Dialog before becoming briefly Uncover, Inc. In 2000, UnCover was acquired by Ingenta and is now accessible as a part of Ingentaconnect.

-Member libraries
+Members

-These libraries are members of the Alliance:
+The following libraries are members of the Alliance: